 You can find out more about the Rule Of Three and how to use it in your home.

 USE A TIERED TRAY

 A vertical tray draws the eye upwards off the long table to see what else is interesting.
-For home decorators who love to set their table this is a very pretty alternative.
-Think of a tiered table as a deconstructed tablescape.
+For home decorators who love to set their tables, this is a very pretty alternative.

-Pull out your candle holders and group them on either side of your centerpiece.
+Pull out your candles, candlesticks, and lanterns and group them on either side of your centerpiece.

 Tips for grouping candles…

-- balance the candle holders on one side of the centerpiece with the candles on the other
+- balance the candle on one side of the centerpiece with the candles on the other

 - vary candle holder and candle heights